rdash/rdash-ui/README.md

 # RDash rdash-ui
 ## Responsive, bloat free, bootstrap powered admin style dashboard!

-rdash-ui is a stylish admin dashboard without the plugins/bloat which many premium dashboard themes come with.
+Extending from the [original repository](https://github.com/Ehesp/Responsive-Dashboard), rdash-ui is a stylish admin dashboard without the plugins/bloat which many premium dashboard themes come with.
 It is fully responsive using Bootstrap 3 framework as the base.
 All animations are CSS3.

-Check out a live example!
+Check out a live example, in AngularJS!

 > This repository provides only the stying needed to implement RDash into your project.